blackrainbowtest/42YEREVAN_minishell/CONTRIBUTING.md

 - refactor: optimize command execution loop
 - docs: update README or other .md file with usage instructions
 - style: fix indentation in parser.c
+- chore: add learning/fork notes and directory for training

 ### Working with Branches